bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Sibling Selectors</h4>

-<p>Knowing how to <a href="https://css-tricks.com/child-and-sibling-selectors/">
+<p>Knowing how to <a href="https://css-tricks.com/child-and-sibling-selectors/"
-select children</a> of an element is largely beneficial, and quite commonly seen.
+rel="noopener noreferrer" target="_blank">select children</a> of an element is
+largely beneficial, and quite commonly seen.
 However sibling elements, those elements that share a common parent, may also need to be selected.
 These sibling selections can be made by way of the general sibling and adjacent sibling selectors.</p>

 <h4>General Sibling Selector</h4>